January 1st, 2009

 (Seventy-Seven Thousand Service-Trees, Part 14)

 The necessity of having a human Guru is a matter for each individual to decide according to his own inner voice.
-Sri Chinmoy believed that if one wants to achieve the highest goal –self-realisation – then the assistance of a human Guru is indispensible:
+Sri Chinmoy believed that if one wants to achieve the highest goal –self-realisation – then the assistance of a human Guru is indispensable:

 “To achieve realisation oneself and alone is like crossing the ocean in a raft.
 But to achieve realisation through the Grace of a Guru is like crossing the ocean in a swift and strong boat, which ferries you safely across the sea of ignorance to the Golden Shore.”